pzhp/pzhp1.github.io/_posts/2018-4-14-Concurrency-Pattern.md

 last
 ```
 ## Prons and cons:
-- callback hell as previous example show:
+- Callback hell as previous example show:
   it's really counter-intuitive thing to register callback.
-- lifecyle manage:
+- Lifecyle manage:
   need keep the object involved in callback not destructed before call in lanugage not supporting garbage collect.
-- executor/thread schedule:
+- Context schedule:
-  schedule the callback in original main thread, or in current worker thread.
-If run in current worker thread, should have additional mutex to avoid data race in the callback.
+  schedule the callback in original context, or in current worker context.
+If run in current worker context, should have additional mutex to avoid data race in the callback.

 # Promise/future
+Here is an example from Javascript.
 ```html
 <html>
 <head>